kylejablonski/SQLBenchMark-Demo/README.md

 Please use this as a reference for inserting into android SqliteDatabase (all tests run on Samsung Galaxy S7).

-We are going to attempt 6 different insert operations:
+We are going to attempt 4 different insert operations:
 1. ContentValues
 2. Prepared statements
-3. Raw Query
-4. ContentValues w/ Transactions
+3. ContentValues w/ Transactions
-5. Prepared statements w/ Transactions
+4. Prepared statements w/ Transactions
-6. Raw Query w/ Transactions

 ### Inserting via ContentValues